Zenika/spring-workshop/Slides/03_maven.md

 - A build management tool on steroids
 - Brings standardisation and structure to your projects
-- Handles dependencies hell (conflicts, transitivities)
+- Handles dependencies hell (version conflicts, transitivities, scopes)
 - Open source (Apache Software Foundation)
 - Very mature (Initial release in 2004, still updated)
 - A rich ecosystem with plugins for any task (reporting, code generation, deployment...)
+- Excellent integration into your IDE and you Continuous Integration platform